-When you can still log onto to your OS and want to go back to a previous state of your PC, just launch Timeshift from Menu or Dash and select a Restore Image and hit restore.
+When you can still log onto to your OS and want to go back to a previous state, just launch Timeshift from Menu or Dash and select a Restore Image and hit restore.
 That’s all.

 2. Restoring when you can’t log into your Linux system

 This section is for systems that can’t log into a graphical environment.
 There is still hope to get it back to the normal state.